Dan-inpooling/Privacy-eye/README.md

 # Privacy-eye
 Privacy Eye is a browser extension that identifies any trackers used by a website and shows the number and duration of hidden 3rd party cookies - aka "Anatomy of the Internet".
 It does not block website traffic, or store any user data.
 The main purpose is to improve internet transparency and raise privacy awareness for non-tech users.
-[Download it here for free!](https://inpooling.com/blog/privacy-eye-free-and-open-source-browser-extension-for-data-privacy/)
+[Check it out here!](https://inpooling.com/blog/privacy-eye-free-and-open-source-browser-extension-for-data-privacy/)

 ![](https://github.com/Dan-inpooling/Privacy-eye/blob/master/PrivacyEye%20Gifs.gif)